dugsq/xenograte-xct/CONTRIBUTING.md

 # CONTRIBUTING

 The xenograte-xct project welcomes new contributors.
 This document will guide you through the process.

 ### FORK THE PROJECT

-Fork the project on [GitHub](https://github.com/nodally/xenograte-xct) and check out your copy.
+Fork the project on the [GitHub repository](https://github.com/nodally/xenograte-xct) and check out your copy.

 ```